 file from Rails codebase, we can see that all the seven methods are listed

-1bundle exec rake routes
+1bundle exec rails routes

 |Prefix||VERB||URI Pattern||Controller#Action||Used for|